 Offered in Fall Semesters (Occasional)

-This course provides an introduction to the internal architecture of database systems.
-This is a project oriented course and counts for the SCS systems undergraduate requirement.
+This project-oriented course provides an introduction to the internal architecture of database systems.
+This course satisfies the Software Systems Elective requirements for CMU SCS’s Computer Science Bachelors Curriculum.

 Offered in Fall Semesters